 Hearne contextualises the Irish housing crisis within the broader global housing situation by examining the origins of the crisis in terms of austerity, marketisation and the new era of financialisation, where global investors are making housing unaffordable and turning it into an asset for the wealthy.

 He brings to the fore the perspectives of those most affected, new housing activists and protesters whilst providing innovative global solutions for a new vision for affordable, sustainable homes for all.

-"A thoroughly researched and accessibly written analysis of the causes and implications of Ireland's housing problems, coupled with a comprehensive plan for addressing them.
+"An accessibly written analysis of the causes and implications of Ireland’s housing problems, coupled with a comprehensive plan for addressing them.
 This is a real tour de force."
 Michelle Norris, University College Dublin

 Rory Hearne is a Lecturer in Social Policy at Maynooth University, Ireland.